learn-co-curriculum/dsc-ensemble-methods-section-recap/README.md

 ## Introduction

-This short lesson summarizes key takeaways from section 35
+In this section, you learned about ensemble methods.
+This lesson will summarize the key takeaways from this section.

 ## Objectives
 You will be able to: